Unmounted LEDs

 Use the Quick Links table to the right to view LEDs within a specific wavelength range.
 General information about each LED is provided in the tables to compare specifications.
 Complete specifications and a spectrum plot are provided in the spec sheets, which can be accessed by clicking on the red docs icon () next to the Item # below.

 Due to unmounted LEDs typically having significant divergence angles, the output light frequently needs to be focused through a lens for use within an experimental setup.
 Aspheric condenser lenses (available uncoated for 380 - 2100 nm or with an AR coating for 350 - 700 nm or 650 - 1050 nm) are ideal for collimating the light from our unmounted LEDs with a center wavelength from 405 nm to 1600 nm.
 Unmounted LEDs with center wavelengths from 1650 nm to 4400 nm feature parabolic reflectors that reduce the output divergence angle.
+See the Collimation tab for more information on collimating the light from an LED.
 The Characterization tab describes sample methods and equipment for characterizing the light output from the majority of LEDs offered on this page.
 To discuss other options, please contact Tech Support.

 If you do not see an LED with the wavelength/color, optical power, or viewing angle desired, please contact Tech Support, and we will work to obtain one for you and consider adding it to our permanent offerings.